harsht24/Uber-Data-Analysis/README.md

 # Uber-Data-Analysis
-Data Analysis of Uber rides data of the month April 2014.
+Insights from Uber rides data of the month April 2014.

 ## Observations -
 * Most busy day was the last day of month (30 April 2014).